4neesh/DevBlog/src/posts/098_repos.md

 </p>
 <p>
 Since 2014, the banks have applied an 'ample reserves' framework on their balance sheet.
-The Federal Reserve introduced a new interest rate 'interest on excess reserves' (IOER) where banks were paid an additional interest rate for holding excess amount of reserves in their books.
-The IOER encouraged banks to hold further reserves, but also placed a new rate for the Federal Reserve to control that would influence the amounts of cash reserves the banks held.
+The Federal Reserve introduced a new interest rate 'interest on excess reserves' (IOER) where banks were paid a separate interest rate for holding excess amount of reserves in their books.
+IOER encouraged banks to hold further reserves, but also placed a new rate for the Federal Reserve to control that would influence the amounts of cash reserves the banks held.
 Increasing IOER would encourage more excess reserves, while the opposite would have the opposite effect.
 </p>
 <p>
 A further instrument of the ample reserves framework were the overnight reverse repos (ON RRP).